ChatGPT

 "Show my planned work for this week"

-ChatGPT pulls your assigned issues and tasks from tools like Jira, Linear, and Google Calendar.
+ChatGPT pulls your assigned issues, calendar context, and todos from tools like Jira, Linear, and Google Calendar.

 "Give me a team recap for last week"